Purley railway station

-Purley railway station is in the London Borough of Croydon on the Brighton Main Line, 13 mi 29 chain measured from London Bridge (15 mi 13 chain from Charing Cross), in Travelcard Zone 6.
+Purley railway station is in the London Borough of Croydon on the Brighton Main Line, 13 mi 29 chain measured from London Bridge (15 mi 13 chain from Charing Cross), in London fare zone 6.
 It is a junction, with branches to Caterham and Tattenham Corner.

 History

 Purley station has been known by three different names.

 Godstone Road

 The station was opened by the London & Brighton Railway on 12 July 1841 as Godstone Road.
 Due to low passenger traffic, this was closed on 1 October 1847 by the London, Brighton & South Coast Railway (LB&SCR), which had opened the new Stoat's Nest station 1 mi away at Coulsdon.

 Caterham Junction

 In 1855 a proposal by a local company to connect the sandstone quarries at Caterham to the main line railway became embroiled in a long-running dispute between the LB&SCR and the rival South Eastern Railway (SER), which resulted in the reopening of the station as Caterham Junction.
 The proposed line was in the territory of the SER, and was to be operated by that company.
 It would have to join the railway system on a section of the LB&SCR, where the SER had running powers but no stations.
 The new railway had to sue the LB&SCR to force it to allow the junction with its line and to reopen the station.
 On 5 August 1856 the station reopened with the opening of the single track Caterham branch.